 - Then, I begin searching and using the filter on top

-- Pay attention to a restaurant’s review stars and the amount of reviews
+- Pay attention to a restaurant’s review stars and the number of reviews

 - After adding items to your basket, click Basket